-Position: Postdoctoral researcher, University of Otago.
+Position: Scholarships Manager, University of Waikato.
+Previously a postdoctoral researcher, University of Otago.

 Kelly has always had an avid interest in animals, and as a child, she kept a multitude of strange and wonderful pets, including frogs, turkeys, chickens, kōura and skinks.
 Her parents supported this interest by providing books on animals, taking her into the wilds of New Zealand to experience nature first hand and encouraging Kelly to try multiple placements at local vet clinics.
 In fact, Kelly always thought she would become a vet, but at the last minute, she changed her mind and enrolled at Victoria University of Wellington to undertake a science degree in geology and biology.